ANPA CAREER DEVELOPMENT AWARD

 Applications should be submitted by email to: email@example.com

 The award may not be given every year.
 If the award is given, one Awardee will be selected by the ANPA Career Development Award Committee based solely on the applicant’s merits as presented in the application materials.
-The decision of the Awards Committee is final.
+The decision of the Career Development Award Committee is final.
 Selection of Awardees will be made by the beginning of January of the year of the Annual Meeting.

 To make a donation: http://www.anpaonline.org/make-a-donation